 Sandifer: But at least within this story, we’re not talking…

 Day: Then you agree with me.

 Sandifer sensibly ignores Day’s point because it is a distraction.
 2+2=4 is an analytical truth whereas the issues that Sandifer was referring to is not even obviously something to which truth values can be applied (whether you should obey your superior in general) but if it was would be a synthetic truth.
-However I would also say that Philip is wrong to be not skeptical about 2+2=4.
+However I would also say that she is wrong to be not skeptical about 2+2=4.
 The right thing to say is either “Yes, I am skeptical about 2+2=4 although I have strong reasons to regard it as true universally”.
 I’ll need to explain that particularly as I’m obviously very much in the pro-mathematics-isn’t-it-great-camp.

 [In which our hero learns the future fate of the Sad Puppy campaign and discovers a list of the Puppy Slates of the future]